BaseMax/BookingAPITS/README.md

 # Booking System TypeScript API

-This is a RESTful API built using NestJS and TypeScript that enables users to reserve appointments, services, or resources through a booking system.
+This is a RESTful API built using NestJS and TypeScript that enables users to reserve appointments through a booking system.
 The API provides functionality for managing availability, user authentication, and notifications for booking confirmations or reminders.

 ## Features

 - **Availability Management:** The API allows administrators to manage the availability of appointments, services, or resources.
-This includes defining working hours, blocking specific time slots, and managing overlapping bookings.
+This includes defining working hours.

 - **User Authentication:** Users can sign up, log in, and manage their bookings through authenticated routes.
 Authentication ensures that only authorized users can access protected endpoints.